sara-nl/spicercourse/extras/README.md

 glucose-limited minimal medium.
 - We will be working with three sample events from the Ara-3 strain of this experiment, one from 5,000 generations, one from 15,000 generations, and one from 50,000 generations to study how the population changed.
-- The instructions data and software management for the examples below are included in each example and the examples run independently.
+- You will download a small set of data that has already been trimmed and will run the variant calling workflow.
-- You will download a small set of data that has already been trimmed and will run the variant calling workflow using these additional features
+- The instructions for data and software management for the examples below are included in each example and the examples can be run independently.

 1. [Analysis on local scratch space on worker nodes](https://github.com/sara-nl/spidercourse/blob/master/extras/tmpdir-usage.md)